thinktomorrow/chief/docs/index.md

 There is one project related route that is expected by chief and that is: `pages.show`.
 This is the route for the detail of a static page.
 Make sure to add this one.

+For the easiest setup you should also add the `pages.home` route.
+This will detect the homepage based on the config.

 ```File: routes\front.php```
 ```php
+Route::get('/', PagesController::class.'@homepage')->name('pages.home');
 Route::get('page/{slug}', PagesController::class.'@show')->name('pages.show');
 ```